Wide Neural Networks Forget Less Catastrophically: Main Experiments

 \subsection{Main Results}

-Tables~\ref{tab:results-mnist} and \ref{tab:results-cifar} show the main results in terms of average accuracy, average forgetting, and learning accuracy for MLP on rotated MNIST and WideResent on Split CIFAR-100 with varying widths.
+Tables~\ref{tab:results-mnist} and \ref{tab:results-cifar} show the main results in terms of average accuracy, average forgetting, and learning accuracy for MLP on Rotated MNIST and WideResent on Split CIFAR-100 with varying widths.
 It can be seen from the tables that wider networks improve both average accuracy and forgetting.

 It is important to note that reduced forgetting is not due to stabilizing the model dogmatically at the cost of plasticity.
 Increased average accuracy means that the wider models not only remember previous tasks better, but keep their competitive performance on the current task too.
 This can be further consolidated by observing the learning accuracy (LA) of the wider networks.